mramshaw/Elastic/README.md

 [As usual, Ctrl-C to stop.]

-And if we got to http://localhost:9200 in a browser, we should get:
+And if we go to http://localhost:9200 in a browser, we should get:

 ```
 {